The Biology Graduate Program receives approximately 150 applications per admissions cycle (once a year).

 In our admissions process, the Committee reviews the student's entire profile, not just test scores.
 Factors taken into consideration during the admissions process includes academic history, research experience, recommendations, test scores, goals, and how these goals can be met by the department.
 Therefore, we do not have a cut-off score for admissions.

-For assistance on the GRE and TOEFL exams, including free practice tests, you can visit www.examfocus.com.
+For assistance on the TOEFL exam, including free practice tests, you can visit www.examfocus.com.

 Yes, it is recommended that you contact the Biology faculty members with whom you wish to work.
 It is an opportunity to discuss your academic background and readiness for graduate work.
 Their input is also helpful in the Admissions Committee review.

 In addition, please list your research interest and the faculty members with whom you would wish to work on your application.

-Though based in the Biology Department in the School of Arts and Sciences, the Biology Graduate Group is comprised of faculty from other departments and affiliated academic institutions, such as Penn Medical School, Penn Vet School, and Wistar Institute.
+Though based in the Biology Department in the School of Arts and Sciences, the Biology Graduate Group is comprised of faculty from other departments and affiliated academic institutions, such as the Perelman School of Medicine, Penn Vet School, and Wistar Institute.
 Thus, the students have a wide range of research opportunities within the program.

 Research is started early, after two semesters.
 Students can choose from a diverse array of topics, such as genetics, molecular biology, cell and developmental biology, immunology, neurobiology, behavior and ethnology, ecology, population biology and evolution.